AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-destinations/aam-api-create-destinations.md

 ---

-# Crea destinazioni {#create-destinations}
+# Create Destinations {#create-destinations}

-Creare destinazioni con questi [!UICONTROL RESTful API] metodi.
+Create destinations with these [!UICONTROL RESTful API] methods.

 <!-- c_create_destinations.xml -->

 ## Tipi di destinazione supportati: URL e solo cookie

-I metodi disponibili `POST` consentono di creare [!UICONTROL URL][!UICONTROL cookie destinations] e solo.
-Attualmente non è possibile creare [!UICONTROL server-to-server destinations] con questi [!DNL REST API] metodi.
-Tuttavia, i metodi di destinazione `GET` correlati consentono di recuperare le informazioni sulla [!UICONTROL server-to-server destinations] creazione nell&#39;interfaccia utente.
+The available `POST` methods let you create [!UICONTROL URL] and [!UICONTROL cookie destinations] only.
+Currently, you cannot create [!UICONTROL server-to-server destinations] with these [!DNL REST API] methods.
+However, the related destination `GET` methods let you retrieve information about [!UICONTROL server-to-server destinations] created in the user interface.

 >[!MORE_ LIKE_ THIS]
 >